Cascade Mountains, WA

 Airport Shuttle: Transportation is available to and from SeaTac airport for an additional charge.
 Please see Registration Information for more details.

-Below is a photo from one of our motion-sensing cameras during last year's expedition.
+Below is a photo from one of our motion-sensing cameras during our 2017 expedition.
 We were able to report to Fish and Wildlife that there were 4 pups in the pack we were tracking (they did not know before we told them!).
 Students helped decide where to place the camera.